Elementary and Intermediate Schools Student Assistance Program

 Mentor Program: The elementary mentoring program consists of staff members being paired with elementary students, as well as high school students being paired with elementary students.
 Mentor pairs take part in several activities such as: playing games, homework help, study skills, and eating lunch together.

-Student Assistance Specialist: Jacob Young Jr, BSW, and Tammy DeVries, LBSW, are available for individual and group counseling support and education for students for a variety of life issues in a confidential format.
+Elementary Student Assistance Specialists: Jacob Young Jr, BSW, and Tammy DeVries, LBSW, are available for individual and group counseling support and education for students for a variety of life issues in a confidential format.

 Olweus Bullying Prevention Program: This program consists of every student in grades kindergarten through 8th grade participating in weekly classroom meetings addressing topics which fall into the categories of: Olweus specific, team building, social skills, and school climate.
 Olweus is researched-based and has already shown a reduction in the frequency of bullying incidents occurring at Linn-Mar.
 For more information on the Olweus Bullying Prevention Program, please contact Mr. Mike Shipley at (319) 447-3152 or by email.